Beth discovers inner strength when she loses what she loves most.

 "That's where you belong!"

 It was frightening in the dark, the smell was awful and terrible thoughts went through her mind.
 Something might run over her.
 She wasn't hurt but her clothes were ruined.
-She didn't want to tell anyone what happened but she won up in the office.
+She didn't want to tell anyone what happened but she was taken to the office.
 She did get to go home for the rest of the day.

-The coach found out from the office staff.
+Beth wasn't a snitch but kids talk.
+The coach found out and spoke to the office staff.
 The culprits had to sit on the bench for two games.
 This made the other kids angry since they were the best players.
 The team's revenge was putting bloody tampons in her desk.
 The smell was horrible and the teacher made it worse by commenting on it.

 "Did something die in here?"

-Beth didn't tell her teacher, coach or her parents about the bullying.
-What had she done to make the kids hate her so?
+Beth just wondered what had she done to make the kids hate her so?

 Her parents came to the middle school games, believing they were supporting her.
 Surely they noticed she sat on the bench almost all the time.